Understanding confusing car terms

 If they say: “You’ve got excessive play in the steering”

-They mean: Your steering isn’t responding as it should – you may notice it turns further than you want it to, or that the car feels like it moves from side to side when you’re driving at higher speeds.
-It’s commonly caused by defection in the car’s front suspension.
+They mean: Your steering is not responding like it should.
+It might turn more than you want it to or feel like it moves from side to side when you’re driving fast.

 If they say: “It’s misfiring”